waldrain/waldrain.github.io/moniwonig.md

 #### A/C versus Gas Heating Comparison Results in January

 In January 2022, we were using gas for cooking in OGN + DGN, making hot water, and heating the EGM plus one radiator each in DGN and OGNW.
-That consumed 260 m3 of gas, over 3 MWh of energy.
-The heating energy was measured using Waermemengenzaehler: EGM 650, DGN 460 and OGNW 770 kWh, so 1230 for DGN + OGNW.
+That consumed 260 m3 of gas, over 3 MWh of energy, almost 2 of which went to heating radiators in EGM, DGN and OGNW.
+The heating energy was measured using Waermemengenzaehler: EGM 650, DGN 460 and OGNW 770 kWh, i.e., 1230 for DGN + OGNW.

-In January 2023, they used the A/C unit instead and consumed 70 kWh of electricity for that plus induction stove cooking.
+In January 2023, they used the A/C unit instead and consumed 70 kWh of electricity for heating plus induction stove cooking.

 That is a reduction by a factor of 16.
 Admittedly, the radiator installation in OGNW was bad.
+Also, they used more additional wood heating in 2023 than in 2022.
 Still, the difference is overwhelming.

 This results in a significant cost reduction as well.
 In January 2022, gas cost ca. 8 cent/kWh, so 1230 kWh comes to 100 euro.
-In January 2023, electricity cost doubled from the previous year and was at a bit under 50 cent/kWh.
+In January 2023, electricity cost had doubled from the previous year and was at a bit under 50 cent/kWh.
 70 kWh thus cost less than 35 euro, so the heating cost is reduced by two thirds.

 #### Klima in Loerrach